Zachhi/RayCasting-Linux/README.md

 ### Dependencies

 * SFML (Simple and Fast Multi-Media Library) 2.5.1 or later.
 However, I have set everything up already for your convenience.
 You will not be required to download/link any libraries.
 The downside is that the download is ~30 MB more.
-* GCC 7.3.0 MinGW
+* GCC 7.3.0 MinGW or later
 * GNU Make

-**If you want to use Visual Studio (Recommended), which would not require the use of a makefile,** I have provided a version for Visual Studio here: https://github.com/Zachhi/RayCasting-VisualStudio
+**If you want to use Visual Studio (Recommended), which would not require the use of a makefile, scroll to the top to find the link**

 ### Installing And Executing